ivankocienski/PlaceCal-Handbook/commissioners/prototype.md

 ## Budget-friendly

-Money for resources is a huge barrier.
-Under-resourced community organisations don’t have the budget or time to effectively commission and maintain websites.
+Money for resources is a huge barrier for community organisations.
+Under-resourced and extremely time-strapped, most don’t have the budget or time to effectively commission and maintain websites.

 They're also not yet supported to work locally with others who can.
 That means it’s extremely hard for standard, single-approach interventions to become established with many organisations duplicating efforts.

 We needed a cost-effective way for these groups to work together in a timely and efficient manner.

-# Helps the NHS
+## Helping the NHS

 We found that many older people are approaching the health services out of loneliness.
 GPs want to connect these people with local events but lack the resources to do so.